Tulip-0333/Tulips-Fancy-Assistant/README.md

 # Tulips Fancy Assistant
-A Discord bot made by Tulip#0333, in alpha currently.
+A Discord bot made by Tulip#0333, in alpha currently.\n Do whatever you want with this code, Idrc.

 # How to initialize
 1. Open a command line (cmd/powershell)